timrainbow/wsblite/README.md

 **BaseWebService.CONF_ITM_ALLOW_METH**
 A list of allowed HTTP methods for a particular url path.
 The list can contain any combination of `GET`, `PUT`, `POST` and `DELETE`.
 It's possible for multiple web services to register their interest in the same url path **if** the allowed HTTP methods do **not** overlap.

+**BaseWebService.CONF_ITM_FULL_MATCH_ONLY**
+Set this to `true` for a given owned URL if the client must provide the path exactly for this web service to be notified.
+If `false` (the default when not supplied), then paths underneath an owned URL will still cause this web service to be notified.
+For example, `false` would cause http://example.com/logs/temperature to notify a web service that the owned URL http://example.com/logs/

 #### Basic Authentication Config

 **BaseWebService.CONF_ITM_AUTH_ALL_ENABLED**